NiccoloF/ProbKMA-FMD/README.md

 prok$probKMA_run()
 ```

-## Documentation

-The C++ documentation can be found at [https://niccolof.github.io/ProbKMA-FMD/index.html](https://niccolof.github.io/ProbKMA-FMD/).

 ### Code

 Starting from R functions **ProbKMA** and **find_candidate_motifs** we have developed a full design layout C++ implementation.